-3. On receiving the Direct Security Mode Complete message, the UE-to-UE Relay shall verify the Direct Security Mode Complete message.
+3. On receiving the Direct Security Mode Complete message, the UE-to-UE Relay verifies the Direct Security Mode Complete message.
 Successful verification of the Direct Security Mode Complete message assures the UE-to-UE Relay that the source UE is authorized to get the relay service.
 After successful verification, the UE-to-UE Relay sends a Direct Communication Request message that contains Relay Service Code to the target UE to trigger the second hop PC5 link establishment.